-Learn about patriotic holidays in the USA, Canada and Australia.
+Learn about patriotic holidays in the USA, UK, Canada and Australia.
 Find patriotic printables, coloring sheets and clip art, patriotic iron ons and patriotic cards.

 Research the history and true meaning of Memorial Day /Decoration Day in the USA as well as special days of Remembrance and tribute to lost lives.

 ||Features : Holidays : Patriotic Holidays of Australia, Canada, USA